ianrasmussen05/programming-languages-2021/Lab1-Lambda-Calculus/README.md

 ## Homework

 Run through all the steps above.
-Make sure that you have a working parser and interpreter for Thursday as we are going to build on this during the lecture.
+Make sure that you can reproduce them.

 ## The Work Cycle: Build a New Language